bakame-php/http-structured-fields/docs/03-field-values.md

 ```

 To ease validation the `Type::equals`  and `Type::isOneOf` methods are added to check if
-the variable is of expected type.
+the variable is one of the expected type.
 It can also be used to compare types.

 ```php
 use Bakame\Http\StructuredFields\Type;